bubcass/ml-pq-headings/README.md

 ## What’s not included
 - Training data
 - Trained model weights
-- Prediction outputs
+- Some prediction outputs

 These are intentionally excluded for size and governance reasons.

 ## Status
-Research / Proof of Concept
+Research / Proof of concept